home-assistant/home-assistant.io/source/_components/smartthings.markdown

 4. Return to Home Assistant and click 'Submit'.

 <p class='note info'>
 Advanced: If you have multiple locations in SmartThings, each can be integrated into Home Assistant.
 Follow the steps above, then for each subsequent location, install the SmartApp and it will automatically add to Home Assistant.
-This can be completed during step 3 (install SmartApp) above or at any time thereafter.
+This can be completed during step 3 (install SmartApp) above or at any time after that.
 </p>

 ## {% linkable_title Additional information %}

-### Supported capabilities / device mapping
+### Supported capabilities/device mapping

 SmartThings represents devices as a set of [capabilities](https://smartthings.developer.samsung.com/develop/api-ref/capabilities.html) and the SmartThings component follows the following rules to represent those as entities in Home Assistant:

 | Capability        |Platform